 Tutoring vs speech language therapy

-What do clients need to bring to speech-language therapy in order to have the greatest success?
-First, they need to be able to build a trusting relationship and be capable of being motivated to make a change.
-The ability to explore both their strengths and weakness is helpful.
-They also must be able to work […]
+What do clients need to bring to speech language therapy in order to have the greatest success?
+They need to be able to build a trusting relationship, in addition to having their own internal motivation.
+Next they need to be able to be self reflective or taught to be self reflective, in order to explore …

 Lagging skills: So what’s a mom/ Speech Pathologist to do?